The American Journal of Managed Care > December 2017

 Findings suggest that some at-risk patients may not be receptive to in-home transition interventions and that opting out may be associated with higher odds of hospital readmission.

-December 20, 2017 – Stanley E. Waintraub, MD; Donna McNamara, MD; Deena Mary Atieh Graham, MD; Andrew L. Pecora, MD; John Min, BS; Tommy Wu, BA; Hyun Gi Noh, MSC; Jacqueline Connors, RN, OCN; Ruth Pe Benito, MPH, BS; Kelly Choi, MD; Eric Schultz, BS; & Stuart L. Goldberg, MD
+December 20, 2017 – Stanley E. Waintraub, MD; Donna McNamara, MD; Deena Mary Atieh Graham, MD; Andrew L. Pecora, MD; John Min, BS; Tommy Wu, BA; Hyun Gi Noh, MSC; Jacqueline Connors, RN, OCN; Ruth Pe Benito, MPH, BS; Kelly Choi, MD; Eric Schultz, BS; and Stuart L. Goldberg, MD

 Universal gene expression profiling of patients with stage II breast cancer resulted in outpatient savings of $11,000 (inclusive of testing costs) within 6 months of initiation of medical therapy.